do0fusz/depot/notes.md

     # The BUILD method will build the object @line_item through the cart item and the product
 ```

-Params are important in rails, they hold the parameters handled between browser requests and controllers.
 In this case we store the corresponding Product.find('item') from the :product_id out of the params in a variable product.
 Then we pass the product to the @cart.line_items.build. to create the relation between the @cart object and the product object.